-Find out more in the Transfer your UniSuper account to KiwiSaver form, available at unisuper.com.au/forms.
+For more information or to make a Transfer your UniSuper account to KiwiSaver request, visit unisuper.com.au/forms.

 Taking your super as a Flexi Pension while you're working

 Under the Transition to Retirement (TTR) rules, you may be able to take your super as a Flexi Pension while you're still working after you've reached your preservation age, provided you satisfy the eligibility requirements.
 For more information, refer to the Flexi Pension PDS available at unisuper.com.au/pds or by calling us.